 Learn how Columbia Basin Health Association achieved over 90% monthly employee engagement of their new intranet platform.

 #4: Employee Directory

 The next intranet feature we think your employees will love is an employee directory.
 Every company needs a directory where employees can quickly get in touch with relevant colleagues.
-With detailed profiles in the employee directory, you can provide faces to the names, establish relationships and collaborate more effectively with coworkers, and strengthen your company culture.
+With detailed profiles in the employee directory, you can provide faces to the names, establish relationships, and strengthen your company culture.